Azerbaijan: Biodiversity

 The first reports on the richness and diversity of animal life in Azerbaijan can be found in travel notes of Eastern travelers.
 Animal carvings on architectural monuments, ancient rocks, and stones survived up to the present times.
 The first information on flora and fauna of Azerbaijan was collected during the visits of naturalists to Azerbaijan in the 17th century.

 There are 106 species of mammals, 97 species of fish, 363 species of birds, 10 species of amphibians, and 52 species of reptiles which have been recorded and classified in Azerbaijan.
 The national animal of Azerbaijan is the Karabakh horse, a mountain-steppe racing and riding horse endemic to Azerbaijan.
 The Karabakh horse has a reputation for its good temper, speed, elegance, and intelligence.
 It is one of the oldest breeds, with ancestry dating to the ancient world, but today the horse is an endangered species.

 Azerbaijan's flora consists of more than 4,500 species of higher plants.
 Due to the unique climate in Azerbaijan, the flora is much richer in the number of species than the flora of the other republics of the South Caucasus.
-66 percent of the species growing in the whole Caucasus can be found in Azerbaijan.
+Sixty-six percent of the species growing in the whole Caucasus can be found in Azerbaijan.
 The country lies within four ecoregions: Caspian Hyrcanian mixed forests, Caucasus mixed forests, Eastern Anatolian montane steppe, and Azerbaijan shrub desert and steppe.

 Azerbaijan had a 2018 Forest Landscape Integrity Index mean score of 6.55/10, ranking it 72nd globally out of 172 countries.
+Forest cover is around 14.% of the total land area, equivalent to 1,131,770 hectares (ha) of forest in 2020, up from 944,740 hectares (ha) in 1990.
+In 2020, naturally regenerating forest covered 826,200 hectares (ha) and planted forest covered 305,570 hectares (ha).
+Of the naturally regenerating forest 0% was reported to be primary forest (consisting of native tree species with no clearly visible indications of human activity) and around 33% of the forest area was found within protected areas.
+In 2015, 100% of the forest area was reported to be under public ownership, 0% private ownership and 0% with ownership listed as other or unknown.